Do you suffer from...

-Will a colonic deplete the electrolytes in my colon?
+Will a colonic treatment deplete the electrolytes in my colon?

 What will colonics do to the colon?

-- Cleanse the colon: Toxic material is broken down so it can no longer harm your body or inhibit assimilation and elimination.
-Even debris built up over a long period is gently, but surely removed in the process of a series of treatments.
-Once impacted material is removed, your colon in rejuvenated and can begin again to function as it should.
+• Cleanse the colon: Toxic material is broken down so it can no longer harm your body or inhibit assimilation and elimination.
+Even debris built up over a long period is gently but surely removed in the process of a series of treatments.
+Once the impacted material is removed, your colon in rejuvenated and can begin again to function as it should.

-- Reshape the Colon: When there are problems in the colon, they may alter its shape, which in turn causes more problems.
-The gentle action of the water can help to eliminate bulging pockets of waste and narrowed constrictions which will inevitably help the colon to function.
+• Reshape the colon: When there are problems in the colon, they may alter its shape, which in turn causes more problems.
+The gentle action of the water can help eliminate bulging pockets of waste and narrowed constrictions which inevitably helps the colon to function properly.

 Will I lose weight?